whatisnuclear/website/_news/2024-03-29-early-pwr-operating-experience-films.md

 <div class="col-md-8" markdown="1">

-I couldn't be happier to be announcing the addition of six(!) more digitized historical nuclear films to the world's collection, thanks to the generosity of [Last Energy](https://www.lastenergy.com/).
+I couldn't be happier to be announcing the addition of *six*(!) more digitized historical nuclear films to the world's collection, thanks to the generosity of [Last Energy](https://www.lastenergy.com/).
 This is our biggest batch of digitizations yet!
+As before, these were all sourced from 16mm films in the US National Archives.
+We will continue shedding light on valuable and historic films.
+If you're interested in participating, see contact info at bottom of page.

 <!-- prettier-ignore -->
 - Dummy list